 CHs associate with neck problems.

-Posture plays an insurmountable role regarding neck pain, which can refer symptoms to the head, triggering a headache.
-American culture in the 21st century induces excessive abnormal stress on our joints.
+Posture plays a critical role regarding neck pain, which can cause pain in the head region, triggering a headache.
+American culture in the 21st century puts excessive stress on our joints.
 Technology, desk jobs, and sleeping habits — to name a few — influence headaches.
-The tissues of our neck are pain sensitive and can refer symptoms to other areas of the body.
+The muscles, tendons, and ligaments of our neck are pain sensitive and can send symptoms to other areas of the body.

 We have assessed and successfully treated many headaches where the source of the problem is the neck.
 Headache examples include:

 - Occipital headache or pain at the base/back of the head

 - Temporal pain or pain near the temples

 - Pain that wraps around the head

 - Sinus pain